LordDeimos/Node-Archive-Manager/README.md

 For more detail view the [wiki](https://github.com/LordDeimos/Node-Archive-Manager/wiki/API)

 ## Building From Source
-This uses node-gyp to build

 ### For Windows
-The libarchive package and its dependencies are provied for both 64 and 32 bit windows, so all you need to do is:
+The libarchive package and its dependencies are provied for both 64 and 32 bit windows, but you may need to grab some extra things for node-gyp (see above):
 ```powershell
 npm install
 node-gyp rebuild